-The Company's critical illness recovery hospitals have pursued claims against CMS involving denied Medicare bad debt reimbursement for copayments and deductibles of dual-eligible Medicaid beneficiaries.
-One group of claims affects 75 hospitals in 26 states for cost reporting periods ending in 2005 through 2010.
-After appeals taken by the Company, a U.S. District Court, in August 2019, ruled in favor of the Company and ordered CMS to determine and pay the Medicare bad debt reimbursement plus interest.
-The Company and CMS agreed on the amounts of bad debts incurred, but CMS took the position that these amounts need to be reduced by what the state Medicaid programs would have paid.
-In December 2020, the Company filed a motion with the U.S. District Court to enforce the judgment and order CMS to pay the bad debt amounts without a Medicaid reduction.
-In January 2021, the Company received correspondence from CMS indicating that it was proceeding to effectuate the judgment based on its own computation of the Medicare bad debt reimbursement.
-In February 2021, the Company received reimbursement proceeds of \$17.9 million plus accrued interest of \$4.7 million.
-These amounts will be recognized as income during 2021.
-The Company believes that CMS owes it an additional \$2.3 million; the Company's motion with the U.S. District Court is still pending with regards to this disputed amount.
+The Company's critical illness recovery hospitals have pursued claims against CMS involving denied Medicare bad debt reimbursement for copayments and deductibles of dual-eligible Medicaid beneficiaries for cost reporting periods ending in 2005 through 2010.
+A U.S. District Court ruled in favor of the Company and ordered CMS to pay the Medicare bad debt reimbursement plus interest and, during the year ended December 31, 2021, the Company received reimbursement proceeds of \$19.9 million plus accrued interest of \$5.4 million.
+These amounts were recognized as other operating income and interest income, respectively, during the year ended December 31, 2021.